 Caring for Fixed Hybrid Dentures

 With fixed hybrid dentures, patients have a permanent option to consider.
 The fixed hybrid denture is the best solution for patients missing all their teeth in a particular arch (upper jaw, lower jaw, or both) and wanting something much more comparable to their natural teeth.
 This implant restoration is fixed or screwed into place and can’t be taken out by the patient.
 The doctor can only remove it if needed at recall hygiene appointments.
-This is a truly amazing restoration, perfect for someone who does not like the idea of taking a denture in and out of their mouth.
+This is an amazing restoration, perfect for someone who dislikes taking a denture in and out of their mouth.

 - A unique metal bar/framework is devised that is screwed onto the implants as a firm foundation and increases stability.
 The replacement teeth are set on top of the denture framework.